syncfusion-content/flutter-docs/Flutter/datagrid/selection.md

 ### Process current cell

-The CurrentCell can be moved to a particular RowColumnIndex by using the `moveCurrentCellTo` method.
+The CurrentCell can be moved to a particular RowColumnIndex by using the `moveCurrentCellTo()` method in `DataGridController`.

 {% tabs %}
 {% highlight Dart %}